SiMewL8/cryptocurrencies_m18/README.md

 # Crypto Currencies
-Analyze different cryptocurrencies to extrapolate common patterns and factors for investment firms looking to *invest* in cryptocurrency.
+Analyzed different cryptocurrencies to extrapolate common patterns and factors for investment firms looking to *invest* in cryptocurrency.

 Using unsupervised machine learning models and algorithms on collections of cryptocurrencies to find patterns when a target feature is missing or and all features unlabeled.
 The primarily algorithm, K-means, will group similar data of cryptocurrency features into clusters.
 In addition, PCA (Principal Component Analysis) which helps reduce features and avoid overfitting data.